citp/privacy-policy-historical/p/pi/pin/pinporn.com.md

 Opt-out communication — Subscriber expressly and specifically acknowledges and agrees that his/her email address or other means of communicating with subscriber may not be used to send him/her offers, information or any other commercially oriented emails or other means of communications.

-We analyze aggregated user traffic information to help streamline our marketing and hosting operations and to improve the quality of the Pinporn user-experience.
+We analyze aggregated user traffic information to help streamline our marketing and hosting operations and to improve the quality of the Sex.com user-experience.

 ## DISCLOSURE OF INFORMATION

-If required to do so, Pinporn may release data to comply with any legal obligation, or in order to enforce our Terms of Service and other agreements; or to protect the rights, property or safety of Pinporn or our subscribers or others.
+If required to do so, Sex.com may release data to comply with any legal obligation, or in order to enforce our Terms of Service and other agreements; or to protect the rights, property or safety of Sex.com or our subscribers or others.
 This includes exchanging information with other companies and organizations including the police and governmental authorities for the purposes of protection against fraud or any other kind of illegal activity whether or not identified in the Terms of Service.
-It is Pinporn's policy, whenever possible and legally permissible, to promptly notify you upon an obligation to supply data to any third party.
+It is Sex.com's policy, whenever possible and legally permissible, to promptly notify you upon an obligation to supply data to any third party.

-Should you deliberately upload any illegal material, Pinporn shall forward all available information to all relevant authorities and do so without notice.
+Should you deliberately upload any illegal material, Sex.com shall forward all available information to all relevant authorities and do so without notice.

 We do not share your personally identifiable information, such as email address, with other third-party companies for their commercial or marketing use without your consent, or except as part of a specific program or feature for which you will have the ability to opt-in or opt-out.